How to Buy Chainmail

 United Kingdom, ships worldwide, sells shirts and rings.
 GDFB has similar stuff as Battlemerchant.
 The pictures look like quality.

 Australia, ships worldwide, sells shirts and rings.
-This would likely by my favorite shop if I was living down under.
+This would likely be my favorite shop if I was living down under.

 Not on the list?
-Or have feedback for me?
-Write to me at email@example.com
+Or have feedback?
+Tell us at email@example.com